Lulu Hurst: Career

 Hurst emerged in 1884 as the second electric girl.
-Angélique Cottin a spirit medium performed similar stage acts in Paris in 1846.
+Angélique Cottin a spirit medium, performed similar stage acts in Paris in 1846.

-In her first public exhibition the venue reached capacity and she earned the titled "Wonder."
-Hurst performed several tests including demonstrating her ability to limit strong men's muscular energy using her hands as the opposing force.
+In her first public exhibition, the venue reached capacity, and she earned the title "Wonder."
+Hurst performed several tests, including demonstrating her ability to limit strong men's muscular energy using her hands as the opposing force.
 The strong men lost their balance and fell, knocking over people in the crowd.
 Hurst earned her name Laughling Lulu Hurst because she laughed the entire time on stage.
 Hurst provided the strong men with innate objects such as a cane, chair, and umbrella.
 The cane struggled most ending in twisted pieces.
 The chair began to vibrate with the pent-up force.
 The umbrella would gyrate and dart around the room with more force than the chair.

 Under the stage name the "Georgia Wonder" or "Laughing Lulu", the teenage Hurst specialised in demonstrations of great physical strength.
-Her act involved having a number of men hold an object (such as a chair or pole), and then moving the object and the men holding it with an apparently light touch.
+Her act involved having some men hold an object (such as a chair or pole), and then moving the object and the men holding it with an apparently light touch.

 Hurst meet her future husband and manager Paul M Atkinson during her performance in Madison, Georgia.
 Atkinson introduced her to audiences as the "Electric Maid".

 On July 5, 1884, Hurst spent four hours in a hotel room being examined by the doctors Seth N. Jordan, George Grime, and Carlisle Terry.
 Hurst's examination at the age of fifteen results found she was of normal intelligence, five feet four inches, one hundred and twenty-five pounds, and of normal muscular strength.
-Hurst performed her Umbrellas and Chairs acts on the doctors in attendance with the doctors finding that her occult force worked only on living muscular exertion.
+Hurst performed her Umbrellas and Chairs acts on the doctors in attendance, with the doctors finding that her occult force worked only on living muscular exertion.

-In 1884 Hurst and her parents traveled to New York City to perform her stage act.
+In 1884, Hurst and her parents traveled to New York City to perform her stage act.
 Hurst broke umbrellas and walking sticks with her hands according to newspapers reports.